JuanPabloDiaz/freeForGeeks/README.md

 - [Everything Fonts](https://everythingfonts.com) - Offers multiple tools; @font-face, Units Converter, Font Hinter and Font Submitter.
 - [Font Squirrel](https://www.fontsquirrel.com) - Freeware fonts licensed for commercial work.
 Hand-selected these typefaces and presented them in an easy-to-use format.
 - [Google Fonts](https://fonts.google.com) - Many free fonts are easy and quick to install on a website via a download or a link to Google's CDN.
-- [FontGet](https://www.fontget.com) - Has a variety of fonts available to download and sorted neatly with tags.
 - [Fontshare](https://www.fontshare.com) - is a free fonts service.
 It’s a growing collection of professional-grade fonts, 100% free for personal and commercial use.
 - [Befonts](https://befonts.com) - Provides several unique fonts for personal or commercial use.
 - [Font of web](https://fontofweb.com) - Identify all the fonts used on a website and how they are used.